SEG Home > Green Belt (Saltford)

 The Core Strategy document itself and other information and news concerning the Core Strategy can be found on the B&NES website from this link: www.bathnes.gov.uk/corestrategy.

-The Core Strategy is the economic and planning strategy for this area's development over a 15 year period (to 2029).
+The Core Strategy is the economic and planning strategy for this area's development over a 15 year period (to 2029) but will become part of the new Local Plan.
 Until it had been formally adopted on 10th July 2014 with the Government Inpsector's approval the Council had no planning policy framework against which housing applications could be judged, the Council was vulnerable to losing appeals on opportunistic and speculative planning applications, and the Council was denied access to vital sources of funding.

 Delays were caused when the Government's Inspector agreed to suspend the public examination of the draft Core Strategy in July 2012 until summer 2013 since when examination hearings re-commenced and were completed in April 2014.
 This was due on a number of issues, including the area's housing needs and provision for the traveller community.